 Conclusion

 This study shows that the level of disaster resilience of buildings in the UNJANI area is significantly influenced by the quality of planning, construction, and maintenance management.
-Analysis and interviews indicate that most campus buildings have been designed with structural safety, energy efficiency, and long-term functionality in mind, in line with design principles that emphasize a balance between value and quality.
+Analysis and interviews indicate that most campus buildings have been designed with structural safety, energy efficiency, and long-term functionality in mind, in line with design principles that emphasise a balance between value and quality.

 However, structural resilience does not fully guarantee overall safety.
-Non-structural aspects, particularly evacuation management and safety information systems, still require strengthening, particularly regarding standardization of assembly points and clarity of evacuation routes for the entire academic community.
+Non-structural aspects, particularly evacuation management and safety information systems, still require strengthening, particularly regarding standardisation of assembly points and clarity of evacuation routes for the entire academic community.
 Furthermore, the continued function of a building depends heavily on consistent maintenance.
 Suboptimal maintenance has the potential to degrade the building's environmental quality and impact user comfort and preparedness in emergency situations.

 This research confirms that disaster risk reduction on campus must be managed comprehensively, not only through structural strength but also through strengthening risk management, evacuation systems, and ongoing facility maintenance.
 By strengthening these aspects, UNJANI has the potential to create a disaster-resilient, safe, and adaptive campus for all its users.